Sigmmma/c20/src/content/h3/guides/scarab/readme.md

     ![](place_squad.png)

-11. Use `ctrl+q` to spawn in and the Scarab will attack and walk around.
+11. Use {% key "Ctrl + Q" /%} to spawn in and the Scarab will attack and walk around.

 ## Adding side gunners.

-1. Add 3 more starting points to the squad and increase Normal Diff Count to 4.
+1. Add 3 more starting points to the squad and increase _Normal diff count_ to `4`.
-2. On the new starting points, set the character type to Brute or Grunt
+2. On the new starting points, set the character type to Brute or Grunt.

     ![](gunner_settings.png)